Ministry of Public and Business Service Delivery

 The Archives of Ontario is pleased to introduce this exhibit: a joint project of the Archives of Ontario and the Ontario Black History Society (OBHS).
-A companion travelling exhibit will circulate to cultural, heritage and educational sites throughout Ontario.

 This partnership has allowed us to present the dramatic story of a community which has played a significant role in Ontario's history and remains a vital force in Ontario society today.